rkulla/dotfiles/README.md

 Do not add tokens here, use a real credential store for privacy.

 #### Misc.

 Search PATH modifications in .zshrc and .zprofile `/PATH=\C` adjust accordingly.

+Run the following in a terminal to show full file paths in Finder:

+    $ defaults write com.apple.finder _FXShowPosixPathInTitle -bool YES;

 ### ESLint
 Install eslint PER project, not globally: